wizeline/react-apprenticeship/topics/cleancode/readme.md

 Don't
 - Inappropriate Information
-- Obsolte comment
+- Obsolete comment
 - Redundant Comment
 - Poorly written comment
 - Commented out code

 Keep in mind that comments needs to be updated as code evolves.
-So when you add a comment you also add the responsability of keep this comment out to date.
+So when you add a comment you also add the responsibility of keep this comment out to date.

 <br />